Which HIF policies cover pregnancy and birth related services?

 Access-what Cover?

 AccessGap Cover is our medical gap cover arrangement, designed to minimise or eliminate your out-of-pocket expenses for medical services when you’re an inpatient in a registered hospital or day facility.
-Some doctors - including your chosen obstetrician - may charge more than the Medicare Benefits Schedule (MBS), leaving patients who don’t have gap cover insurance with (sometimes significant) out-of-pocket expenses for the difference between the fee charged and the MBS.
+Some doctors - including your chosen obstetrician - may charge more than the Medicare Benefits Schedule (MBS), leaving patients who don’t use an Access Gap doctor, obstetrician or specialist, with (sometimes significant) out-of-pocket expenses for the difference between the fee charged and the MBS.

 Once you're expecting (hooray!), you can choose your own hospital, obstetrician and other specialists.
 Some obstetricians will only deliver at certain hospitals and will usually book your hospital stay for you.
 It’s best to book early so you have a better chance of getting into the hospital that you and your obstetrician choose.
 In the meantime, here are some commonly asked questions about maternity stays with HIF...